hallpaz/3dsystems20/docs/project.md.md

 #### Inverse Rendering

 Although we weren't much confident, we decided to run an optimization test using only the texture of the scene and the euclidean distance as error.
-These We believe this is not a good
+As expected, this setting is not enough to make the system converge.
+We believe this is not a good
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JXh1kySJtVg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The second and most promising approach we experimented was to try to match an arbitrary object to a specific silhouette.
 We started analyzing how this could be done with a single plan, a very simple object, as this could be used to simulate the replacement of a picture inside the scene, for example.